-A professional automatic registry cleaner will keep your system clean and reduce the risk of getting error codes when you perform an update.
+We recommend using a professional automatic registry cleaner called Restoro since it’s designed to fix Windows errors and keep your OS in optimal condition, reducing the risk of getting error codes when you perform an update.

 Certain issues can affect your PC’s security as well, so an all-in-one program with protection-oriented features is ideal.

-4. Clear out the SoftwareDistribution folder
+3. Clear out the SoftwareDistribution folder

 - Stop the Windows Update service by pressing the Stop button on its properties window.

 - Click the File Explorer button on the taskbar, then open this folder path:

 - Press the Ctrl + A hotkey to select all contents in that folder.